Tanq16/containerized-security-toolkit/README.md

 ---

-A quick look into the container and its capabilities, built from this image, is as follows &rarr;
+For a quick look into the container and its capabilities, built from this image, is as follows &rarr;

 ```bash
 docker run --name="sec_docker_quickstart" --rm -it tanq16/sec_docker:main /bin/zsh